 - To foster cooperative efforts among educational, research, industrial, and governmental personnel engaged in activities relevant to the Association’s mission.

-ARTICLE V. MEMBERSHIPMembership is open to those interested in upholding and contributing to the mission, goals and vision of DIA, consistent with United States law applicable to international activities.
-Membership benefits and associated dues levels will be reviewed annually by the Board of Directors.
+Membership is open to those interested in upholding and contributing to the mission, goals and vision of DIA, consistent with United States law applicable to international activities.

 - Active Members